oasis-open/openc2-oif-orchestrator/docs/Orchestrator.md

 - Options
 	- * `-f FILE` or `--file FILE` -- Specify an alternate compose file (default: docker-compose.yml)
 	- `-p NAME` or `--project-name NAME` -- Specify an alternate project name (default: directory name)
-	- `d` or `--detach` -- Detached mode: Run containers in the background, print new container names.
+	- `-d` or `--detach` -- Detached mode: Run containers in the background, print new container names.
 Incompatible with --abort-on-container-exit.
 - Starting
 	- Run the `docker-compose` command for the Orchestrator as shown below